-In the IT industry, employees often live on computers and mobile devices, making it more common to experience problems in the virtual world.
+In the IT industry, employees often live on computers and mobile devices, making it more common to experience problems in the virtual world for your review informative post.
 The good news is, there is a way to tackle this issue head on.

 Recognize Online Harassment

 Sometimes it’s obvious and sometimes it’s not.
 For instance, an employee may get an email threatening to release an embarrassing video if the employee doesn’t botch a major project, which could result in the harasser getting a promotion over the victim.

 Other times, it’s much more discrete.
 For instance, cyberstalking may not be obvious at all until the harasser decides to strike.
 Subtle signs point to the issue, but overall, it’s hard to notice.